Horticultural Vinegar for Weed Control, Part 1

 article image

 The advice on horticultural vinegar presented below is republished with permission by Miriam Kritzer Van Zant, President/CEO of Community Conservation Botanical Garden of Southern Illinios.
+These formulas consider soil PH and soil biology to minimize environmental damage while targeting weed growth effectively.
 You can reach Miriam and the Botanical Garden at ccbgsi@gmail.com with questions about this recipe and what works in your locality.

 This is Part 1 of a 2-part series on using horticultural vinegar.
-Part 2 gives instructions for making vinegar defoliants and includes new formulas, developed for the acid, wet soils of southern Illinois.
+Part 2 gives instructions for making vinegar defoliants and includes new formulas, developed for the acidic, wet soils of southern Illinois.

 Comments (0) Join others in the discussion!